NAME: Filomena “Mena” Briscoe

 – Minor/Major, tryout policies, Risk Management, Coaching selection, team selection were some of the initiatives pioneered.

-– Key player in move to Zone 10 providing her chili the A level platform that propelled them in many successful seasons.
+– Key player in move to Zone 10 providing children with the A level platform that propelled them in many successful seasons.

 – Championed the Northmen Women’s Field program.